 Each year MERIC staff assist the St. Louis Community College to survey hundreds of companies in the St. Louis MSA regarding workforce issues4.
 In 2015 the survey found that 57 percent of businesses identified a "shortage of workers with knowledge or skills" as the main barrier to expanding employment, followed by "economic conditions" at a distance second of 35 percent.
 The top shortcomings of job applicants were mostly soft skills such as poor work ethic (#1), lack of critical thinking (#2), and lack of communication or interpersonal skills (#3).
 Lack of general business or industry knowledge rounded out the top four.
 These shortcomings are consistently the top issues business identify in this survey and mirror the "soft skills" challenge that can be seen across the country in various business surveys.
 This very large business survey, while limited to the St. Louis MSA, is a good proxy for the issues other businesses face throughout the state.
-Furthermore, the importance of soft skills revealed in these surveys can be seen in online job ads that consistently rank these skills as a top desire for applicants.
+Furthermore, the importance of soft skills as a top desire for applicants.